19mwilliams94/circumscribedman/src/site/notes/Home.md

 Now, I'll still try to list the books I read and showcase how cultured I am, but then, I'm thinking of sharing impactful media (at least to me).
 As my friend [McLuhan][mcluhan] once said, "[The medium is the message][misdam]"—whatever that means.

 So, the last thing really is that I'm a frustrated writer.
 So frustrated that I spent time creating this trash of a website oozing with a pretentious minimalist approach and self-deprecation.
-You can see my work in the [[Written\|Written]] section.
+You can see my work in the [[Works\|Works]] section.

 Enjoy!